php-fig/fig-standards/proposed/virtual-path-matching.md

 > Matches must exist.

+If both a full path and any of its prefixes are mapped, potential matches for the full path MUST be evaluated before those for the prefixes.
 If a mapped path contains multiple mapped prefixes, potential matches for longer prefixes MUST be evaluated before those for shorter prefixes.

-> Self-explanatory.
+> Define order of evaluation..

-If a prefix is mapped to multiple base directories, the potential matches MAY be evaluated in any order.
+If a prefix is mapped to multiple base directories, the potential matches MUST be evaluated in the order of the base directories.

-> Path matchers can decide how to behave in this case (e.g. FIFO).
+> When multiple implementations of this algorithm (e.g. PSR-X and PSR-R)
+> receive the same mapping, they should behave identically.

 A path matcher MAY choose to abort this algorithm once a match has been found, or continue in order to generate all matches.